Profile

 Overview

 Fraizer initially studied medical sciences at Exeter, during which he developed an interest in health economics and health technology assessment.
 As a result, upon his graduation, he remained at the university as a graduate research assistant with PenTAG.
-Within this role, Fraizer will be working as part of a team tasked with the critical appraisal of medical innovations in order to inform national decision making for the National Institute for Health Care Excellence (NICE).
+Within this role, Fraizer works as part of a team tasked with appraising the clinical and cost effectiveness of technologies in order to inform national decision making for the National Institute for Health Care Excellence (NICE).

 Research